First Books (ages 3-8) • Series

 Behiç Ak

-He was born in Samsun and studied architecture in Yıldız University and İstanbul Technical University.
+He was born in Samsun and studied architecture at Yıldız Technical University and İstanbul Technical University.
 He’s a well-known cartoonist, author, illustrator, and documentary film director.
-He draws daily cartoons for Cumhuriyet Newspaper since 1982.
+Since 1982 he’s been drawing the cartoon strip “Kim Kime Dum Duma” that criticizes daily life.
 His cartoons were exhibited in several countries like Netherlands, Switzerland and Germany.
-Besides his plays Separation (Ayrılık) and Building (Bina), his two other plays Fault Line (Fay Hattı) and City for One (Tek Kişilik Şehir) were staged in Europe and attracted big interest.
-The documentary film he produced and directed in 1994, […]Go to the Author
+In addition to his plays Ayrılık and Bina, his plays Fay Hattı and Tek Kişilik Şehir which were staged in Europe attracted big interest.
+The documentary film he produced and […]Go to the Author

 Other books from the same author